-Everyone has days when they just don’t feel like running – days when the sofa, or the pub, seem much more tempting.
-But if you’re preparing for a marathon, you need to find ways to stay on track.
-The next time you’re struggling to get out of the door, follow these top tips.
+Everyone has days when they just don’t feel like running – when the sofa, or the pub, seem more tempting – but if you’re preparing for a marathon, you need to find ways to stay on track.
+The next time you’re struggling to get out the door, follow these top tips for running motivation.

 1. Set small goals

 Whether it’s running a bit further or faster than last time, or reaching a certain point in your route without walking, having a target in mind for each run will give your training a sense of purpose – and hitting that goal will give you an even greater sense of accomplishment.